0xSero/partisia-docs/docs/dictionary.md

 ### Node
 Nodes are the computers in the blockchain network.
 The nodes run the blockchain software and are connected to each other through the internet.
 They perform services for the users of the blockchain, foremost they facilitate the transactions that happens on the blockchain.
 From the transaction costs paid by users, the node operator can make revenue.
 Read more about the different types of [here](whatisano.md)

+### Nonce
+A nonce is a number used only once.
+In the state of an accounts on PBC is a nonce, which is incremented every time the account signs a transaction.

 ### Oracle Node
 A node performing oracle services.
 These nodes are responsible for processes related to transfer, deposit and withdrawal of BYOC.
 Smart contracts can only utilize on-chain data.
 But the contracts can relate to events with consequences outside the blockchain.
 If a user purchase an auctioned item on PBC for BYOC (ETH), the oracle nodes will have to facilitate and confirm changes on the Ethereum network.
 Oracle nodes work as a bridge connecting data on the native blockchain PBC to outside sources for example other blockchains.